c0rv4x/project-black/README.md

 Entrypoint has been added.

+There are other ways to add scope, see [wiki](https://github.com/c0rvax/project-black/wiki/Adding-scope)

 ### Quick note on working

 All of the tasks can read parameters from the user, however, lauching with some options won't diplay any new result as it is pretty difficult to parse all possible outputs of a program.
 So to start, try working duplicating the options from this manual.